Review

 Overview

-Skywell is making its UK debut with the BE11 - a large electric SUV that will enter the segment alongside established models such as the Kia Sorento and Skoda Kodiaq.
+Skywell has rested it UK debut on the BE11 - a large electric SUV that competes alongside established models such as the Skoda Enyaq and Nissan Ariya, as well as newcomers such as KGM's Torres.

 In China it’s known as the Skyworth EV6.
-The car launched overseas in 2021 and it’s being introduced to the UK by Innovation Automotive, the importer behind DFSK and Seres.
+The car launched overseas, in 2021, and it’s being introduced to the UK by Innovation Automotive, the importer behind DFSK.

-The Skywell BE11 is a spacious vehicle and one of only a handful of electric options in its segment.
+The Skywell BE11 is a spacious vehicle and one of only a handful of electric options in its segment priced at less than £40,000.

-It has a smart, understated design and looks very much like a conventional SUV.
-There's not much flair inside or out, so this is a model for those that want to fly under the radar.
+Visually, it has a smart, understated design and looks very much like a conventional SUV.
+There's not much flair inside or out, so this is certainly a model for those that want to fly under the radar.

 Comfort and practicality